Create Trackable Links

 If someone clicks that link you won’t be able to see where they came from.

-You see that bolded text that starts with a question mark "?", that's what makes that link a trackable link.
+You see that highlighted text that starts with a question mark “?”, that’s what makes that link a trackable link.

 The easiest way of understanding how you should use UTM-parameters is by thinking of them as answers to your questions.

 – How was the URL displayed?